Red Deer Reads

 What is Red Deer Reads?

 Red Deer Reads is a city-wide initiative designed to bring Red Deerians together through a shared reading experience.
 It is an opportunity for the entire community to connect and have engaging conversations about a particular book, its author, and the themes and ideas within the book.
+The best part?
+The author of the winning book will be coming to Red Deer for our featured event this fall!

 How does it work?

-Next, we announce the winner!
+Next, we announced the winner!

 Excited to join us on this reading journey?!